programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 and you should be back to an empty scene with a peach background.

 You might have noticed that the pots in the model of part 1 were different colours.
-These colours relate solely to what techniques were used to make the pot and we will construct a key to communicate this to the viewer.
+These colours relate solely to what techniques were used to make the pot and you will construct a key to communicate this to the viewer.

-To do this we will add some coloured objects.
+To do this you will add some coloured objects.
 Three.js has several basic 2D geometries, including plane, circle, ring and shape, and more 3D geometries that include spheres, boxes, tori (donuts), cylinders and tetrahedrons (Figure 4).
 The parameters for these generally include lengths (in metres) and numbers of segments (for height, width etc) but they can also be given parameters to create partial shapes.
 There are also some more complicated geometries, including lathes, that will not be used here, that are made from a series of user provided 2D points, that are then rotated in the third dimension.

-We will use 9 spheres and a plane to make a vessel colour key for how the jars were made.
+You will use 9 spheres and a plane to make a vessel colour key for how the jars were made.
 A sphere 'geometry' is made with a radius size (in this case 0.04 m), number of width and height segments (Figure 4).
 If you increase the number of width or height segments you will get rounder spheres.
 The geometry is reused for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour.
-We are using the standard material.
+This code uses the standard material.
 There are alternatives that can be used and it is important to note that some material types are more dependent on lights than others.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-04.png" alt="Six different geometries: sphere, box, cylinder, torus and lathe are shown in wireframe." caption="Figure 4.
 The 3D geometries that three.js can add include spheres, boxes, tori, cylinders, tetrahedrons and lathes.
 Parameters for the geometries often include length and segment number measurements.
 Lathe geometries are generated from a series of points (that are then rotated) and the most simple lathe is shown." %}

 The colours are set in the parameters list (more correctly called an 'array' in JavaScript).
-We want to colour the jars by how they were made.
+The jars will be coloured by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
-The spheres we are creating now will form part of the key that lets the viewer know how the pots were made.
-By having them in a parameter list/array, we can just change the respective hex code and the key and pots will all change.
+The spheres you are creating now will form part of the key that lets the viewer know how the pots were made.
+By having them in a parameter list/array, you can just change the respective hex code and the key and pots will all change.
 Start with the proposed values and alter them later if you want.

-For each sphere we also set its position in x, y, z order.
-We use the variables 'sphereposx' and 'sphereposz' for the x and z positions and vary the y position, so the spheres end up in a vertical line.
-We declare variables for the panel vertical placement (relative to the panel centre), and the sphere x and z positions.
-We can use ```let``` or ```const``` to declare variables, the difference is that variables declared with ```const``` can not be changed later in the code, and must have a value when declared.
+For each sphere you also set its position in x, y, z order.
+You use the variables 'sphereposx' and 'sphereposz' for the x and z positions and vary the y position, so the spheres end up in a vertical line.
+You declare variables for the panel vertical placement (relative to the panel centre), and the sphere x and z positions.
+You can use ```let``` or ```const``` to declare variables, the difference is that variables declared with ```const``` can not be changed later in the code, and must have a value when declared.
 Many of these variables could be declared within the init function but having them all together at the start of the code makes them easier to find and change.

-First we declare the variables, **after:**
+First you declare the variables, **after:**

 ```
     let desk = 0.8;